berteh/ScribusGenerator/README.md

 ![Illustration: Replace colors dynamically](pic/SG-16.png)

-Use this together with the many reknown color palettes directly included in Scribus to make your documents design rich and appealing !
+Use this together with the many renown color palettes directly included in Scribus to make your documents design rich and appealing !

 Dynamic Links
 --------------